Bach Khoa Youths Science and Technology conference 2024 Open Access Logo

 [BKYST] Application of Image Processing for Quality Control in V-bending Processing

-2. 1Department of Manufacturing Engineering, Faculty of Mechanical, Ho Chi Minh City University of Technology (HCMUT), 268 Ly Thuong Kiet Street, District 10, Ho Chi Minh City, Vietnam
+1. Faculty of Mechanical Engineering, Ho Chi Minh City University of Technology (HCMUT), 268 Ly Thuong Kiet Street, Ho Chi Minh City, Vietnam

 Volume & Issue: Vol. 9 No. 2 (2026) | Page No.: 2841-2848 | DOI: 10.32508/vnuhcmj-et.v9i2.1432